0xsamuel-eth/chipotle_twilio_bot/README.md

 # twitter_fetch

-Python program to instantly fetch codes from Twitter account and message to receiver
+Python program to instantly fetch codes from Twitter account and message to receiver using Twilio and Twitter accounts